-Corticosteroids are the most commonly prescribed medications for sarcoidosis.
+Corticosteroids, also known as steroids, are the most commonly prescribed medications for sarcoidosis.
 They help decrease inflammation by suppressing infection-fighting white blood cells.
 The steroid prednisone is prescribed most often.
 Your doctor chooses the dosage depending on your symptoms.

 Steroids are generally taken by mouth for several weeks or months.
 However, if they are used for a long time, steroids can have serious side effects, such as cataracts, osteoporosis, obesity, and elevated blood sugar levels.
 For this reason, doctors prescribe steroids with caution and supervise their use closely.

 Nonsteroidal anti-inflammatory drugs, or NSAIDs, are occasionally recommended for people with sarcoidosis to reduce inflammation and relieve the symptoms of arthritis and fever.
 NSAIDs include aspirin, ibuprofen, and naproxen.
-They are all taken by mouth and are available over-the-counter in drugstores.
+They are all taken by mouth and are available over the counter in drugstores.